rintheo/landing-page/README.md

-# odin-landing-page
+# landing-page
 A basic website landing page.
-Another simple project to practice and apply HTML and CSS knowledge learned from The Odin Project.
+A simple project applying HTML and CSS knowledge learned from The Odin Project.

-- Image source URLs listed as comments inside index.html
+- Image source URLs are listed as comments inside index.html